fpigeon/gatsby-blog/pages/articles/2017-03-12-vuejs/index.md

 One of my concerns was am I investing in the right Javascript framework?
 How do you know you are picking the right one when you haven't experienced them all.

-<blockquote> My mentors told me that you just need to pick one and go with it.</blockquote>
+> My mentors told me that you just need to pick one and go with it.

 I was feeling a little fuzzy on my React training so launching this blog using React help solidy some of that knowledge.